 It is obviously best to hire right from the beginning and understand an employee’s career aspirations before hiring them.
 Finding employees with the right work ethic, values, and ambition that match the culture of your firm can go a long way towards increasing retention and ensuring a good long-term fit.

-Another area that the A&E industry is severely lacking in when compared to the rest of the world is diversity practices.
+Another area that the A&E industry is slowly catching up to the rest of the world is in diversity practices.
 There is an obvious lack of women and minorities in A&E firms, and especially in leadership roles.
 Don’t overlook the fact that both your employees and your clients would like to work with a firm they consider progressive and dynamic.
 A C-Suite and Board of Directors with no women and minorities does not send a message to potential hires that they are welcome at your firm.

 10 Strategies to Boost Employee Retention

 First impressions are important and how an employee is treated in their first week of work can go a long way to building positive feelings and setting them up for success.
 Unfortunately, many firms do not provide great support in the early weeks and months of employment.
-Consider setting goals at 30, 60, and 90 days and schedule reviews to ensure that the employee is thriving and not struggling.
+Consider setting goals at 30, 60, and 90 days and schedule weekly reviews to ensure new employees are thriving and not struggling.

 2. Encourage friends at work